ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy.md

 Taxonomies (**Tags**) allow you to organize content to make it easy for your site users to browse and to deliver content appropriate for them.
 Taxonomies are classifications of logical relationships between content.
 In [[= product_name =]] you can create many taxonomies, each with many tags.
-The platform mechanism enables creating any entities with a tree structure and assign them to a Content item.
+The platform mechanism enables creating any entities with a tree structure and assign them to a content item.

 Default tag configuration is available in `config/packages/ibexa_taxonomy.yaml` The associated content type is `tag`.